Pop quiz: Did you set annual goals at the beginning of the year?

 Of course, you did, because we talked about the importance of it!

-Well, we’re heading into the final 1/3rd of the year now.
+Well, we’re heading into the final days of the year.
 Unless you’re a truly unique overachiever, you likely have goals left to accomplish this year.
-So like a good coach, it’s time to take ourselves to the locker room and evaluate where we’re at and see if we need to adjust our gameplan to ensure we finish 2019 successfully.
+So like a good coach, it’s time to take ourselves to the locker room and evaluate where we’re at and see if we need to adjust our gameplan to ensure we finish the year successfully.

 1. Remove Unmanageable Resolutions